 If you’d like to read about our life from my husband’s perspective, please see his guest post series, beginning with this post.

-We’re blessed with three spirited, bright, and adorable children, all conceived with the help of IVF.
+We have three bright, “spirited” (and by this, I mean loud) kids, all conceived with the help of IVF.
 You can read our IVF story here.

-DJ (short for Daniel James) is our 4-year-old son, and the baby of the family.
-He’s serious, orderly, and methodical, completely obsessed with dinosaurs, and always his Mama’s boy at heart.
-DJ was an unexpected blessing because he was the last remaining embryo from our IVF procedure in 2002, and he’d been frozen for more than 7 years.
+I always say that Daniel is my bonus child.
+He was the last remaining embryo from our IVF procedure in 2002, and he’d been frozen for more than 7 years.
 Before the embryo transfer, our doctor cautioned, “Don’t get your hopes up.”
 He gave us a mere 15% chance of pregnancy, but DJ is proof that God is in control, and He knows no limits.
-We refer to DJ as our “Superbaby,” because not only did he beat insurmountable odds, but he also weighed 12 pounds, 6 ounces at birth!
-I documented DJ’s journey into the world – from conception to birth – on this blog, and you can learn more about “The Boy,” in these posts:
+Not only did Daniel beat insurmountable odds, but he also weighed 12 pounds, 6 ounces at birth, and my life (and body) has never been the same.
+I never really knew how much I needed him until he was here, and now I can’t imagine a life without him.
+I documented Daniel’s journey into the world – from conception to birth – on this blog, and you can learn more about “The Boy” in these posts:

 Pumpkin is our adopted cat.
 He’s orange and fluffy, always on a diet, often a pain in the butt, and sometimes not very bright, but we love him anyway.
 Read more about Pumpkin here.

-I began writing this blog in January of 2008, 6 months after my husband and I paid off our mortgage, and achieved total debt freedom.
+I began writing this blog on January 14, 2008, 6 months after my husband and I paid off our mortgage, and achieved total debt freedom.
+We’ve been happily debt-free ever since, and we hope to never borrow another dime.
+We believe that family matters, faith is important, and frugality is actually fun.
 To get an idea of what we’re all about, please see Want What You Have – From A to Z. You might also be interested in Our Total Money Makeover, and How We Remain Debt Free.
 You can find links to other posts of interest in the navigation menu.